alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

 the data consistent and reject one user modification.

 ## GitLab flow
-Until now our development workflow was very simple: modify some source code, commit it into the master branch and push it to GitLab.
-This is fine at the beginning (single developer, no deployed version), but we need to enrich this process in order to properly manage our releases.
+Until now our development workflow was simple: modify some source code, commit it into the master branch and push it to GitLab.
+This is fine at the beginning (single developer, no deployment), but we need to enrich this process in order to properly manage our releases.
 For that [GitLab Flow](https://docs.gitlab.com/ee/workflow/gitlab_flow.html) is a good solution: simple but rich enough for our needs.